Background

 • Reciprocity

-Our communications proposition acknowledged that we’re all trying to recycle more and appreciates the efforts people are making, whilst admitting sometimes we get it wrong:
+Our communications proposition acknowledged that we’re all trying to recycle more and appreciates the efforts people are making, whilst admitting sometimes we get it wrong.

 Implementation